Clinical Policy Bulletin: Esophageal and Airway pH Monitoring

 To evaluate members with either normal or equivocal endoscopic findings and reflux symptoms that are refractory to PPI therapy (pH study done after withholding anti-secretory drug regimen for 1 week or more if the study is done to confirm excessive acid exposure or while taking the anti-secretory drug regimen if symptom-reflux correlation is to be scored).

 The disposable capsule pH monitor (Bravo pH Monitoring System) is considered an acceptable alternative to standard catheter-based ambulatory pH monitoring for the medically necessary indications listed above except for evaluating vomiting for infants.
 The Bravo pH Monitoring System is considered experimental and investigational for evaluating vomiting in infants because it has not been approved for use in this age group.

 Aetna considers esophageal pH recording experimental and investigational for all other indications, including any of the following indications because its effectiveness for these indications has not been established:

-To detect or verify reflux esophagitis (this is an endoscopic diagnosis); or
+To detect or verify reflux esophagitis in adults (this is an endoscopic diagnosis); or

 To evaluate “alkaline reflux” in adults; or